 Freshly ground black pepper, to taste

-Turn the squash face down and roast until it is tender and completely cooked through, about 45 to 50 minutes (don’t worry if the skin or flesh browns—that’s good for flavor).
+Turn the squash face down and roast until it is tender and completely cooked through, about 40 to 50 minutes (don’t worry if the skin or flesh browns—that’s good for flavor).
 Set the squash aside until it’s cool enough to handle, about 10 minutes.
-Then use a large spoon to scoop the butternut squash flesh into a bowl and discard the tough skin.

-Meanwhile, in a medium skillet (or large soup pot, warm 1 tablespoon olive oil over medium heat until shimmering (if your blender has a soup preset, use a medium skillet to minimize dishes.)
+Meanwhile, in a large soup pot, warm 1 tablespoon olive oil over medium heat until shimmering (if your blender has a soup preset, use a medium skillet to minimize dishes.)
 Add the chopped shallot and 1 teaspoon salt.
 Cook, stirring often, until the shallot has softened and is starting to turn golden on the edges, about 3 to 4 minutes.
 Add the garlic and cook until fragrant, about 1 minute, stirring frequently.
 Transfer the contents to your stand blender (see notes on how to use an immersion blender instead).

-If you would like to thin out your soup a bit more, stir in the remaining cup of broth (I used the full 4 cups, but if you used a small squash, you might want to leave it as is).
+If you would like to thin out your soup a bit more, stir in the remaining cup of broth.
 Add 1 to 2 tablespoons butter or olive oil, to taste, and blend well.
 Taste and stir in more salt and pepper, if necessary.

-Serve immediately (I like to top each bowl with a little more black pepper).
-Let leftover soup cool completely before transferring it to a proper storage container and refrigerating it for up to 4 days (leftovers taste even better the next day!).
+Storage suggestions: Let leftover soup cool to room temperature before transferring it to a proper storage container and refrigerating it for up to 4 days (leftovers taste even better the next day!).
 Or, freeze this soup for up to 3 months.

 ▸ Nutrition Information